 Heavenly Father I ask You in the name of Jesus to help me keep my cool because man’s anger does not bring about the righteousness that God desires.
 (James 1:20)

-When people issue inflaming statements or do annoying things to you, Be slow to anger.
-(James 1:19) Do not let them provoke you until you loose your temper.
+When people issue inflaming statements or do annoying things to you, Be slow to anger (James 1:19) and do not let them provoke you until you loose your temper.

-Do your best to control yourself because Whoever does not control his own spirit is like a city broken down, without walls.
-(Proverbs 25:28) This means that a person without self control is like a city which is defenseless before its enemies.
-This is because a person who does not control himself, can be controlled by his enemies who can do things to him to make him do what they want him to do.
+Do your best to control yourself because Whoever does not control his own spirit is like a broken down city without walls.
+(Proverbs 25:28) This means that a person without self control is like a city which is defenseless before its enemies since the enemies can do things to make him/her angry so that he/she can do what they want him/her to do.